daumling/jsPanel-dialog/README.md

 All dialogs are limited to a height of 90% screen minus their initial vertical offset, with an automatic vertical scroll bar.

-The classes offer limited reponsive functionality, limiting their width to 90% screen, depending on the screen width.
+The classes offer limited responsive functionality, limiting their width to 90% of the screen width.

 ## Other CSS